Jzou96/Business-Analysis-Portfolio/index.md

 <ul>
   <li> <a href="http://q7.pdfdo.com/Download/112220332397/112220332397.html">Analysis report</a> </li></ul>

- <p>The wine retailer want to know if email promotion is effective and who to target with the email campaign.
+ <p>The wine retailer wants to know if email promotion is effective and who to target with the email campaign.
 Firstly, we use average causal effect analysis to evaluate email contribution to sales overall.
 Then we do slicing and dicing to split customers and apply conditional causal effect analysis to quantify different email effcts on different segments of cusomers.
 Finally, we use causal forest instead of uplift modeling to score customers and determind which segments should be target.</p>

 ### Marketing Profitability Analysis

 <ul>
-  <li> <a href="http://q2.pdfdo.com/Download/112219300823/112219300823.html">Decision-oriented beer market potential and financial analysis report</a> </li></ul>
+  <li> <a href="http://h7.pdfdo.com/Download/112221100633/112221100633.html">Decision-oriented beer market potential and financial analysis report</a> </li></ul>

  <p>We need to determine the market potential of a Conquistador beer distributorship in Southwestern Oregon for client through analyzing beer market consumption and client’s financial capability, forecast revenue and cost.</p>